 Allambee Club, Yass Guest Speaker Thursday 7 March.

 Glenmore House ‘Dreamers, drifters and dilettantes in the Mediterranean’ Friday 15 March.
-BOOKED OUT

 Speaking at Jugiong Writer's Festival Saturday 23rd March.